MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

   next breakpoint is reached.
 The skipped statements are executed, but not stepped through.

-- `l`, `List`: Displays the part of the script that is executing.
+- `l`, `List`: Displays the part of the script that's executing.
 By default, it displays the current line, five previous lines, and 10 subsequent lines.
 To continue listing the script, press ENTER.

 - `l <m>`, `List`: Displays 16 lines of the script beginning with the line number specified by `<m>`.